Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Concluding Remarks and Future Directions

-In this work, we established limit distribution, bootstrap consistency, concentration, and strong approximation results for the empirical SWD.
+This work conducted a statistical study of the SWD $\gwass$, which convolves the considered distributions with an isotropic Gaussian kernel.
+Via KR duality, the 1-Wasserstein distance can be viewed as an IPM w.r.t. the class of 1-Lipschitz functions.
+The Gaussian convolution reduces the complexity of this class, allows to show that it is Donsker, and, in turn, enables a comprehensive statistical analysis of the empirical SWD.
+We established limit distribution, bootstrap consistency, concentration, and strong approximation results for the empirical smooth distance.
 Furthermore, we showed that its rate of convergence in expectation adapts to the intrinsic dimension through the smoothing parameter.
-The two-sample limit distribution and bootstrap results were applied to obtain a consistent homogeneity test.
-Additionally, we explored minimum SWD estimation on parametric families and established measurability, consistency, and limit distributions.
-The dimension adaptability of SWD was used to derive sharp rates of convergence for empirical $\wass$ (up to log factors) when the population distribution has unbounded support---a case that remained open until now.
+This was used to derive sharp convergence rates for empirical $\wass$ (up to log factors) for unboundedly supported population distributions.
+We also studied applications to two-sample homogeneity testing and minimum SWD estimation on parametric families, proving consistency of tests for the former and deriving measurability, consistency, and limit distributions for the latter.

-This work focused on statistical aspects of empirical SWD.
-An important future objective is to develop an efficient algorithm for computing $\gwass$, tailored to exploit the Gaussian convolution structure.
+While this work focused on statistical aspects of empirical SWD, an important future avenue is to develop an efficient algorithm for computing it.
+While any computational method for classic $\wass$ is also applicable for the smooth framework (by sampling the kernel), we target algorithms that are tailored to exploit the Gaussian convolution structure.
+The simplest form of the computational question reduces to computing $\wass$ between Gaussian mixtures, which we plan to explore in the future.
+Another useful idea on the computational front is to replace the (analytically convenient) Gaussian kernel with a compactly supported smoothing kernel, so as to have control over the domain in which distributions are supported.
 Other possible future directions include evaluating asymptotic power and relative efficiency for two-sample homogeneity testing based on $\gwass$, and modifying the statistic $W_{m,n}$ to test for independence of paired observations.
-While this paper extensively exploits the dual form of the smoothed transport problem, it would also be interesting to study the rate of convergence of optimal empirical couplings, defined in an appropriate sense, to the set of optimal couplings of the population distributions.
+While this paper extensively exploits the dual form of the smoothed transport problem, it would also be interesting to study the convergence rate of optimal empirical couplings, appropriately defined, to the set of optimal couplings of the population distributions.
 Properties of such smoothed couplings between measures, such as cross-correlations between the involved variables, are also of interest.